Strategic Advisory Board

-Robert Friedlander is an IBM Master Inventor, an IBM Innovation Evangelist, and the IBM Healthcare architect.
+Robert Friedlander recently retired from IBM as a Master Inventor, Innovation Evangelist, and Healthcare Architect.
 He has filed more than 150 patents in the U.S., Japan, Korea, Taiwan, and the Peoples Republic of China in areas ranging from healthcare, homeland security, database management, research optimization, accessibility and retail analytics.
 He was one of the top 100 US inventors out of 257,000 persons who filed one or more U.S. patent applications in 2008.
 He has lived and worked internationally supporting industries including healthcare, education, homeland security and police, manufacturing, bio-pharmaceutical, public integrity, retail and research, and was a project manager on the Space Shuttle project.
-Friedlander’s major contribution throughout his career has been focused on enabling IBM and its customers to reengineer and reinvent their organizations and processes.
+Friedlander’s major contribution throughout his career has been enabling IBM and its customers to reengineer and reinvent their organizations and processes.
 He is an acknowledged expert in large-scale healthcare data.
 He is the originating author, certificate of originality holder and patent author for the IBM Clinical Healthcare data model.
 He has several dozen patents in the healthcare space.

-Denise Irish’s expertise spans marketing, business development, government and community relations and public affairs.
-As vice president of Vanguard Health Systems, he works with government officials and opinion leaders in targeted expansion markets.
-He identifies the full range of public financial assistance and incentive programs available at the local, state and federal level.
-He monitors any relevant local or state legislation and regulations that impact acute care hospitals.
-He develops appropriate marketing plans aimed at enhancing market share and political support.
-Prior to Vanguard, he directed managed care and marketing at Saint Vincent Hospital.
-He managed relationships with third party payers and directed the hospital’s communication activities, including marketing, advertising, and public relations.
+Dennis Irish’s expertise spans marketing, business development, government and community relations and public affairs.
+As principal at Dennis L. Irish & Associates, he focuses on health care services marketing, municipal government affairs and public/private business development initiatives.
+He retired as vice president of Vanguard Health Systems in 2013, where he worked with government officials and opinion leaders in targeted expansion markets.
+In this position, he identified the full range of public financial assistance and incentive programs available at the local, state and federal level, monitored relevant local and state legislation and regulations that impact acute care hospitals, and developed marketing plans aimed at enhancing market share and political support.
+Prior to Vanguard, Dennis directed managed care and marketing at Saint Vincent Hospital.
+At Saint Vincent, he managed relationships with third party payers and directed the hospital’s communication activities, including marketing, advertising, and public relations.
 Previously, he spent nine years with UMass Medical Center and Memorial Healthcare as director of marketing and sales.
 He earned his BA from Clark University.

 Chief Marketing Officer, GE Life Sciences